han190/PE-Fortran/README.md

 - [x] Use a build tool, for example [Meson](https://mesonbuild.com/) to wrap all the codes.
 (PS1: Crappy but I did it...)
 (PS2: I deleted it since it is not necessary to use a build tool with such a small project.)
 - [x] Use some Fortran preprocessor to simplify my code.
 - [ ] Write a wiki page to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
 - [ ] When I finish 75 problems, write a command line interface.
-When I finish 100 problems, write a GUI.
+When I finish 100 problems (if that is possible), write a GUI.